Sfaizst/audio_mngr/README.md

     - The connection is made via "Drag'n'Drop"
 - Middle mousclick:
     - Mutes / Unmutes a device (is shown in gray)
+ - Middle mouse-wheel:
+ 	- Changes the volume of a device
 - Right mouseclick:
-    - if the device is virtual (loop or virtual sink) a popup menu will show up, so that you can delete the device.
+    - Íf the device is virtual (loop or virtual sink) a popup menu will show up, so that you can delete the device.
+    - If a device isn't default you can set it as default
 - Other options (Save... / Load... / Default (Speaker / Mic) are in the menu at the top of the program)

 How to compile: